 When considering students for admission, scholarships, or Honors and Scholars selection, we consider the best official composite / combined score from a single test administration.
 Ohio State does not mix sub-scores from multiple tests or adjust scholarship values for higher test scores submitted after the scholarship’s published deadline.

-You must submit a complete application (by that we mean your online admission application and all required materials) by midnight (EST) on November 1 if you wish to be considered for most university merit scholarships (larger awards require additional steps).
-While not required, we strongly recommend applying by November 1 if you wish to be considered for:
+We must receive your complete application (the Common Application and all required materials) by 11:59 p.m.
+ET on November 1 if you wish to be considered for most university merit scholarships (larger awards require additional steps).

-By meeting the early action deadline, you’ll get an admission decision no later than mid-January.
+By meeting the early action deadline, you’ll get an admission decision no later than the end of January.